fhiso/tsc-governance/board/by-laws-sabbaticals.md

 by the Chair, notice shall be given to the Vice-chair.
-A Board Member on sabbatical shall be deemed absent for purpose of Section 8.2 of these Bylaws, and any duties not otherwise reassigned by these Bylaws may be reassigned to other members of the Board the duration of the sabbatical as the Board sees fit.
-A Board Member on sabbatical may participate in all Board activities and retains full voting rights during a sabbatical, but is not counted when determining the quorum for Board Meetings.
+A Board Member on sabbatical shall be deemed absent for purpose of Section 8.2 of these Bylaws, and any duties not otherwise reassigned by these Bylaws may be reassigned amongst the Board for the duration of the sabbatical as the Board sees fit.
+A Board Member on sabbatical may participate in all Board activities and retains full voting rights, but is not counted when determining the quorum for Board Meetings.

 Article 9A: Budget
 ------------------